 Chickpeas replace the chicken in these meatless Buffalo Chickpea Burgers, which are also both gluten-free and vegan.
-These chickpea veggie burgers are perfect topped with additional Buffalo sauce and vegan ranch dressing.
+These vegan chickpea patties are perfect topped with additional Buffalo sauce and vegan ranch dressing.

 Seriously, I am soooo in ♥ with them.
 Can I let you in on a little secret?
 Would you believe these are the FIRST veggie burgers I ever made from scratch?
 For real!
 It’s true!
 So, I figured for my first go at it, I’d start by using my favorite legume…the chickpea.